kint-php/kint/advanced.md

     * One of the CSS files found in `KINT_DIR/resources/compiled/`
     * The full path to your own CSS file

+    **Note:** This is disabled in the single-file distribution of Kint as it would mean duplicating the stylesheets.

 * `Kint_Renderer_Text::$strlen_max`: The maximum length of text

     `0` to disable.
 Since the text renderer doesn't have any unfolding it's `0` by default